-By letting the client speak, the advisor has a clearer picture in determining the right financial planning and investment strategy that will help the client achieve their goals and dreams.
+By hearing the client, the advisor will have a clearer picture that will help determine the right financial planning and investment strategy for the client to achieve their goals and dreams.

 According to a report from YCharts, a cloud-based investment research platform, clients want more engaging and frequent communication (aside from financial planning and advice):